PingCheng-Wei/DepressionEstimation/README.md

-# Deep Learning-based Multi-modal Depression Estimation using Knowledge from Micro-facial Expressions, Audio and Text
+# Multi-modal Depression Estimation based on Sub-attentional Fusion

 This is the whole project of my bacherlor thesis.
 It is about automatic depression estimation based on AI approach.